Proactive Healing To Recover From Debilitation and Traumatic Life Challenges

 Supportive Session, Personal Therapy, Counseling, Creative Work

 During the mornings, individuals participate in an intentional work program in the gardens, woods, kitchen or household.
-Two afternoons a week they engage in creative and supportive group sessions, including HVN (hearing voices network) and other peer-run initiatives.
-The other three afternoons offer an appropriate personal therapy such as artistic, music, eurythmy, spatial dynamics, massage, holistic nursing and/or biographical counseling.
-Our experienced staff, therapists, medical doctor, homeopath and psychiatrist pool their expertise during weekly meetings focusing on each individual’s progress.
-Evenings and weekends consist of planned social fiber-building activities and creative, cultural events aimed at nourishing the soul and experiencing the richness of nature.
+Two afternoons a week they engage in creative and supportive group sessions, which can include HVN (hearing voices network) and other peer-run initiatives.
+The other three afternoons offer an appropriate personal therapy such as artistic, music, eurythmy, spatial dynamics, yoga, massage, speech arts, holistic nursing and/or biographical counseling.
+Our experienced Guides, therapists, medical doctor, homeopath and psychiatrist pool their expertise during weekly meetings focusing on each individual’s progress.
+Evenings and weekends consist of hikes, planned social fiber-building activities and creative, cultural events aimed at nourishing the soul and experiencing the richness of nature.

 Achieving Meaningful Employment